 (6) Except with the consent of the firm or body corporate named in the licence no licence granted pursuant to this section may be transferred, but, subject to this Act, the licence may be transferred to any person to whom the firm or body corporate has agreed to transfer it and the consent of the licensee or his legal personal representative shall not be necessary where the licensee was an employee of that firm or body corporate at the time the licence was granted.

-[Section 19 amended by No. 55 of 2004 s.
+[Section 19 amended: No. 55 of 2004 s.
 281 and 294.]

 20. Objections